Steven Schapansky, 54, taught 5th-6th-grade students at Santa Barbara Charter School. | Credit: Courtesy

 “We have had some outreach as well — this is a case of great public interest,” said Raquel Zick, Santa Barbara County Sheriff’s Office spokesperson.
 “Investigation remains ongoing, and detectives do not have additional information to share at this stage.”

-Attorneys David Ring and Natalie Weatherford of Taylor and Ring, a California plaintiff trial law firm, filed the recent claim against the district and the school on behalf of 13-year-old Jane Doe, a confirmed victim of the illicit recording at the school.
+Attorneys David Ring and Natalie Weatherford of Taylor and Ring, a California plaintiff trial law firm, filed the recent claim on behalf of 13-year-old Jane Doe, a confirmed victim of the illicit recording at the school.
 She attended the school from 2016 to 2023.
 Doe’s parents were notified by the school district and law enforcement on July 24 that their daughter was secretly recorded, according to the claim.

 The tort claim, Weatherford explained, is a sort of “precursor” to filing a lawsuit, reserving the plaintiffs’ rights to sue a government agency at a later date, and is aimed at obtaining compensation for the young victims.
 As to what they are filing the claim over, Weatherford said it is “twofold” at this point.